al0ne/Vxscan/README.md

     + Operating system version detection (nmap)
  - Ports
     + 400+ Ports
+    + 140+ port fingerprint feature
+    + Port Banner
     + Skip CDN IP
     + Full port open host (portspoof) automatically skips
+    + Large file recognition, stream=True will be added when scanning the url, so that it will not be loaded when large files are encountered.
  - URLS
+    + Parse robots.txt to add content to the scan list
     + Common backup, backdoor, directory, middleware, sensitive file address
     + Generate a dictionary list using Cartesian product
     + Random UserAgent, XFF, X-Real-IP, Referer